-School staff must escort children at all times and follow up after the sanction.
-Please be aware that this can be very stressful and upsetting for any child with attachment needs so please adapt accordingly.

-- Tactically ignoring unwanted behaviour, highlighting the positive elsewhere - Giving a child a warning, before any sanctions are issued - Time out to reflect on actions sit down somewhere quietly in a supervised area (inside the classroom) - Losing some break time less than 5 minutes - Withdrawal from a particular lesson to an appropriate class - Child taken to see HT or SLT - Parents informed of inappropriate behaviour - All children will be given the chance to talk to an adult of their choosing after any incidents/ sanctions, ensuring the child's voice is heard and their behaviour is understood, in order to help eradicate the same behaviour from occurring again
+- \ School staff must escort children at all times and follow up after the sanction.
+Please be aware that this can be very stressful and upsetting for any child with attachment needs so please adapt accordingly. - Tactically ignoring unwanted behaviour, highlighting the positive elsewhere - Clarity on what the expectations are with a reminder - Giving a child a warning, before any sanctions are issued - Time out to reflect on actions sit down somewhere quietly in a supervised area (inside the classroom) - Losing some break time less than 5 minutes - Child taken to see HT, DHT, SENCO or SLT - Parents informed of inappropriate behaviour - All children will be given the chance to talk to an adult of their choosing after any incidents/ sanctions, ensuring the child's voice is heard and their behaviour is understood, in order to help eradicate the same behaviour from occurring again.
+We also encourage children discussing any issues with each other facilitated by an adult. - Stickers/rewards must never be removed from the child - We do not have sad/smiley faces publicly displayed

 Children must not be sent alone or asked to stand outside a classroom door or in a corner.
 We also avoid using raised voices.
+We avoid the use of shushing.
+We do not use sarcasm.